tkforbes/XCSoarData/README.md

+WARNING - not ready for general use.

 # xcsoar-setup

 This is the collection of default files and settings that I use for soaring from the Kars airfield.

 ## xcsoar-version

+The following version of XCSoar is loaded on my Kobo Mini

 From Menu -> Info 3/3 -> Credits.
 - 6.8.16-Kobo